TetrimusDev/game-workshop/README.md

 # Slab Planet Workshop
 The official repository for the Workshop.
 Contributions can be made.

+The workshop is where users can make games and publish them to our platform for any user to play.
+It's a 3D Game Engine for the Massively Multiplayer Sandbox Game called Slab Planet.

 # Languages

 To make the workshop, you are allowed to use C++, C# and LUA.
 The users will be programming in Lua, so take note of that.